 If you find your career in hot water because of high stakes litigation, you should consider these strategies:

 Team Approach.
-Frequently, the company and the executive are closely aligned in high-stakes litigation, and a collaborative defense is in the executive’s best interest.
+The company and the executive are frequently closely aligned in high-stakes litigation, and a collaborative defense is in the executive’s best interest.
 But there are instances where even aligned; some defenses are exclusive to the individual.
-It is important the executive feels confident that his or her interests are being well represented.
+It is important the executive feels confident that their interests are being well represented.
 Hiring independent counsel that works well with the company’s counsel but is not afraid to advocate for the executive’s individual best interest will best serve the executive well.

-Quiet Resolution May be a Win.
+Quiet Resolution Maybe a Win.
 Thanks to television, everyone wants their day in court, to prove their innocence in a criminal or even civil venue.
 However, tv portrayal is most often not real life.
-The fallout from real life court can be career ending regardless of the outcome in the courtroom.
-While having experienced trial counsel is necessary to protect your best interests, associating counsel that is a skilled negotiator will ensure you are well covered.
-In high stakes litigation, a favorable jury verdict may not be a victory – even with a win, public scrutiny may leave lasting damage.
+The fallout from the real-life court can be career-ending regardless of the outcome in the courtroom.
+While having experienced trial counsel is necessary to protect your best interests, associating counsel with a skilled negotiator will ensure you are well covered.
+A favorable jury verdict may not be a victory in high-stakes litigation – even with a win, public scrutiny may leave lasting damage.
 Quiet resolutions are often home runs for both the company and the executive.

 True Trial Experience.
 Even with every effort to a peaceful resolution, some disputes are destined for the courtroom.
 Very few attorneys are seasoned trial veterans.
-Today, the vast majority of cases are settled out of court, and that means attorneys have less and less trial experience.
+Today, most cases are settled out of court, which means attorneys have less and less trial experience.
 But if you have a dispute where your career is on the line and trial is the only viable option, you want a trial attorney who has been through the trenches by your side.
 An attorney who “has been there” understands the risks, rewards, and realities of litigation and is best equipped when you are betting your career in high-stakes litigation.
 And behind every successful trial attorney is bench strength that provides a legal “dream team.”
-A law firm that has attorneys in specialized areas of practice, eDiscovery capabilities, public relations experts, and a network of available support will put their talents on display when you are betting your career.
+A law firm with attorneys in specialized areas of practice, eDiscovery capabilities, public relations experts, and a network of available support will put their talents on display when you are betting youon r career.